 Tower mills were introduced during the medieval period for grinding grain.
-They were common in areas where there wasn’t enough water power to run watermills.
+They were common in areas without enough water power to run watermills.

 There were about 10,000 tower mills in England at the peak of their construction in the mid-18th century, but today less than 400 are known to survive.

 The tower mill west of Windmill farm was re-used as a Home Guard observation post during the Second World War as part of the defences of Predannack Airfield.
 It is also famous as the den, in the 18th century, of the locally notorious ‘Windmill Gang’ of highwaymen!

 The Blue Anchor, Helston

 Brewing is an ancient occupation which became an organised industry in the Middle Ages.
 Until the appearance of large industrial brewers in the 18th century, most brewing was done in brewhouses attached to inns and pubs.